 - Ease of deployment

-- Consider Using Domain-Driven Design
+9. Consider Using Domain-Driven Design

-In one way, Domain Driven Design is nothing more than Object Oriented Programming applied to business models.
-It is a type of design principle that makes use of practical rules and ideas to express an object-oriented model.
+In one way, Domain-Driven Design is nothing more than Object Oriented Programming applied to business models.
+It is a type of design principle that uses practical rules and ideas to express an object-oriented model.

-- Distinguish Between Dedicated and On-Demand Resources
+10. Distinguish Between Dedicated and On-Demand Resources

 If your primary aim is to deliver a superior customer experience, consider distinguishing between dedicated and on-demand resources.
+For instance, let’s take an e-commerce platform that builds its microservices and cloud architecture in ways that quickly (and securely) moves workloads between its on-premise and cloud environments.
 How does this help?
-For instance, let’s take an e-commerce platform that builds its microservices and cloud architecture in ways that quickly (and securely) moves workloads between its on-premise and cloud environments.
 Not only does it increase the response time, but it also makes migrating to a cloud-based working environment much more intuitive.

-- Govern the Dependency on Open Source Tools
+11. Govern the Dependency on Open Source Tools

 - Establishing formal repositories for approved versions of the software

-- Understanding the open source software supply chain
+- Understanding the open-source software supply chain

 - Establishing governance for exception processing